-Protests erupt at GOP senators' Hill offices
+80 arrested on Capitol Hill after protests

 Sens.
 Ted Cruz, Jeff Flake, Rob Portman and Lamar Alexander, all Republicans, had protesters either inside or in the vicinity of their offices, holding signs and chanting their opposition, including "Save our lives, kill the bill" and "Come out and talk to us."

 Some of the protesters outside of Cruz's office lay down on the ground, blocking foot traffic, forcing Capitol Police officers to carry them down the hall.
-Capitol Police spokeswoman Eva Malecki did have exact details of the protests as of Monday afternoon.

 Cruz and Portman both expressed opposition to the Senate's health care bill before leaving for the July 4 recess, though Cruz had recommended and GOP leadership was considering an amendment to the current legislation.